 Following a long transfer saga, Arsenal eventually agreed to pay the £45million release clause in Partey’s Atletico Madrid contract on transfer deadline day in 2020.

-He showed why he’s regarded as one of the best defensive midfielders in the world with a brilliant performance against Manchester United, helping the Gunners secure their first league win at Old Trafford since 2006.
+He showed why he’s regarded as one of the best defensive midfielders in the world with a brilliant performance against Manchester United in November 2020, helping the Gunners secure their first league win at Old Trafford since 2006.

 Alexandre Lacazette – £46.5m

-We’re not exactly sure how to sum up Lacazette’s time at Arsenal since he joined the club from Ligue 1 side Lyon four years ago.
+We’re not exactly sure how to sum up Lacazette’s time at Arsenal since he joined the club from Ligue 1 side Lyon five years ago.

 He won their Player of the Season award in 2018-19 and has undoubtedly been very good at times, but he’s undoubtedly been not very good at others.

 Lacazette has since left for nothing, scoring just four league goals during his final season in north London – which was despite being Arteta’s first-choice striker.